gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 when the group means actually differ by 30 cm than if they differ by just 1 cm, given the same sample size.
 The null hypothesis is false in both cases.
 Similarly, for a given difference in the true means, the larger the sample, the higher the power \index{power} of the study to actually find evidence of a difference in the groups.
-We will see this difference when we return to using the entire overtake data set instead of the sample of $n=30$ used to illustrate the permutation procedures.
+We will see this difference when we return to using the entire overtake data set instead of the sample of $n = 30$ used to illustrate the permutation procedures.

 \indent After making a decision (was there enough evidence to reject the null or not), we want to make the conclusions specific to the problem of interest.